 Here is what I did (from a previous post):

 Magnesium is also an important mineral during pregnancy, so even if you are already pregnant, it would be worth a try to lessen morning sickness.
-If I had started the magnesium while pregnant, I would have chosen the magnesium oil daily, and the Natural Calm, which is slightly carbonated and might help with nausea as well.

 Why Fermented Cod Liver Oil?